raspberrypilearning/space-talk-ccw/en/step_7.md

 title: Completed project
 ---

 Scratch is the world's largest free coding community for kids.
-In the next projects on Scratch Island you'll be completing them on the Scratch website.
-For example, you can view the [completed Space Talk project here](https://scratch.mit.edu/projects/485673032/){:target="\_blank"}.
+You'll be using the Scratch website to complete the next projects on Scratch Island.

+You can view the [completed Space Talk project here](https://scratch.mit.edu/projects/485673032/){:target="\_blank"}.

 --- /collapse ---